boqian-li/ETCH/README.md

     ```
 3. For body_models, please download with [this link](https://drive.google.com/file/d/1JNFk4OGfDkgE9WdJb1D1zGaECix8XpKV/view?usp=sharing), and place it under the `datafolder/` folder.

-4. please note that before the above processes:
+4. please note that before the above processes, there are some preprocessing steps on the original data:

-    for `4D-Dress` dataset, we apply zero-translation `mesh.apply_translation(-translation)` to the scan and the body model;
+    for `4D-Dress` dataset, we apply zero-translation `mesh.apply_translation(-translation)` to the original scan and the body model;

     for `CAPE` dataset, we used the processed meshes extracted from [PTF](https://github.com/taconite/PTF), in which we noticed that the SMPL body meshes are marginally different from the original SMPL body meshes but more precise.